Who is ERRC?

 Most importantly, you must be a professing Christian and have a vital and consistent walk with Christ.
 You must have at least a Bachelor’s Degree in any subject, and have some teaching experience.
-A teaching credential is not required.
-In some cases, we may recommend you complete at TESOL certificate to help with your placement.
+If your major is not English, a TESOL certificate will be required.

 Will I need a valid passport and visa?

 Yes, you will need both.
-After your application has been processed and you are accepted by ERRC, your resume will be “presented” to the university where you will be placed, and then they will return your “acceptance” letter to our office.
-Along with your passport, we will use this letter of acceptance to process your visa.
+After your application has been processed and you are accepted by ERRC, your resume will be “presented” to the university where you will be placed, and then they will issue the invitation letter or work permit.
+After that, ERRC will help you get a Z visa.